percona/percona-xtradb-cluster/doc/source/management/data_at_rest_encryption.rst

 Percona Server supports the encryption of temporary file storage enabled using ``encrypt-tmp-files``.
 This storage or files are local to the node and has no direct effect on |PXC| replication. |PXC| recommends enabling it on all the nodes of the cluster, though that is not mandatory.
-Parameter to enable this option is same as in Percona Server:
+The parameter to enable this option is same as in Percona Server:

 .. code-block:: text